Areso/civitas/README.md

 Description
 ===========

-City Builder is a city-building engine/game written in Javascript with the help of the jQuery library.
+Civitas is an empire-building game written in Javascript with the help of the jQuery library.

 Features
 ========